jina-ai/docs/chapters/project_guide.rst

     jina hub new --type app

 Use our **jina hub new** command to spin up a basic Jina app and save you having to do a lot of typing and setup.
-So you just need to run the previous command and follow the guide that you'll see.
-But don't worry, we will still see how's the basic folder structure and what you should have at the end.
+So, you just need to run the previous command and follow the guide that you will see.
+But don't worry, you will still see how the basic folder structure becomes, and which result you will get in the end.

 Manual Set-up